Germany 2008 "For the Youth - Dinosaurs"

 Of the 3.531 entries, 110 made it to the final round.
 The announcement of the winner and the award ceremony took place in the festival room on September 6th, 2008, in the Senckenberg Nature Museum in Frankfurt am Main.

-Anyone who wanted to develop a feeling as a researcher and excavator was able practice excavation field, where to search for hidden treasures in the "desert sand" to dig for fossils.
+Anyone who wanted to develop a feeling as a researcher and excavator was able practice the excavation field, where to search for hidden treasures in the "desert sand" to dig for fossils.

 Among the youth philatelist, some special guests displayed their exhibits (not for competition).